paulhayes/electron-node-red/README.md

 Node RED will detect when these are available and enable the extra features in the node RED menu ( top right ).

+### Opening the default template project
+Fork the following repository and then clone that from the node-RED projects dialog. git@github.com:paulhayes/lockkeeper-escape-room-template.git

 ## Building yourself